DeekshaAg/DefectTracker/README.md

 #5.
 UserInformation Microservice: To fetch user details.
 #6.
 UserCatalog Microservice: This uses the DefectDetailsMS and UserInformationMS to fetch all the defects assigned to a particular user, which we can subsequently drill down.

+# The properties file info:
-# The application.properties file is being used by the config server
+#1.
+The application.properties file is being used by the config server
-# The .properties files for each microservice is being accessed through the config server.
+#2.
+The .properties files for each microservice is being accessed through the config server.
-# The DiscoveryServer.properties file is for the DiscoveryServer.
+#3.
+The DiscoveryServer.properties file is for the DiscoveryServer.